How to Clean Metal Before Welding: 5 Prep Steps

 clean metal ensures strong welds

-Cleaning metal before welding is crucial for ensuring a strong, reliable weld by removing contaminants that can lead to defects.
+Cleaning metal before welding helps you create a stronger weld by removing contaminants that can cause defects.

-Additionally, contaminants can produce harmful fumes during welding, increasing health risks for you and necessitating extra post-weld cleanup.
+Contaminants can also produce harmful fumes during welding.
+This raises health risks and may leave you with more post-weld cleanup.

 Key Contaminants That Compromise Weld Quality

-Oil and grease residues pose serious challenges to weld quality, creating barriers that hinder proper fusion.
-When you don’t clean the metal thoroughly, these contaminants can lead to weak welds and structural failures.
+Oil and grease create a barrier between the weld and the base metal.
+If you don’t clean the metal well, these residues can lead to weak welds and poor fusion.

 Contaminant Type Impact on Weld Quality